St. John vs. St. Thomas vs. St. Croix: Which USVI is Right for You?

 The Buccaneer: Our Home Away from Home

-There are a few full-service resorts and several small, quaint hotels on St. Croix.
-Our home was The Buccaneer, a 132-room family-owned property that has warmly welcomed its guests for more than 50 years.
-The most upscale property on the island, The Buccaneer is arguably the best choice for families and a good value (the year-round kids camp is included).
-Guests stay perched up high either in the main building with its stunning, panoramic open-air lobby, terrace, and restaurant, or in extremely roomy family cottages or doubloons that overlook the sea.
+The most upscale property on the island, The Buccaneer is arguably the best choice for families.
+It can also be a good value (the year-round kids camp is included).
+Choose your room perched up high in the main building with its stunning, panoramic open-air lobby, terrace, and restaurant.
+Alternatively, some families prefer the extremely roomy family cottages or doubloons that overlook the sea.
 Besides the two pools and three beaches, there is a well-regarded tennis program (eight lighted courts) and 18 holes of golf on-site.

 A Historical Walk Through Christiansted

 We took a historic walking tour of downtown Christiansted, which once served as the capital of the entire Danish colony.
-We wandered by Fort Christiansvaern, an imposing, yellow-brick structure built to ward off pirates and imprison those who were caught plundering the island’s ports, and the stately Government House which dates back to the days when ‘sugar was king’ in the West Indies.
+Fort Christiansvaern is an imposing, yellow-brick structure built to ward off pirates.
+Be sure the kids know that it also imprisoned those who were caught plundering the island’s ports.
+Visit the stately Government House built when ‘sugar was king’ in the West Indies.
 We ambled past colorful shops and restaurants housed in old Danish colonial structures.
-Despite the fascinating stories and architecture, the walk was a bit too hot and informative for Jamie, who wound up taking pictures of stray chickens (digital camera courtesy of duty-free St. Thomas) to pass the time.

 Local Knowledge: St. Croix Smarts

-Three Times More Fun on 3 Islands
+Three Times More Fun on 3 Virgin Islands

 family picture at us virgin island resort